-In fact, it only has ingredients to help your child sleep through the night.
 This powerful cough suppressant can both relieve chest congestion as well as help to thin and loosen mucus.
 This helps your child by ensuring that any following coughs will be productive, alleviating the core cause of many dry cough sessions.

 Incline the Head of Their Bed

 Many kids cough more at night (and so do many adults) since lying down makes it easier for mucus to slide down the throat.
 Any existing mucus can also irritate your throat and lung tissue more easily.

 Inclining the head of your child’s bed, such as by adding another pillow for them to sleep on, can do wonders for making nighttime coughing less frequent.
 This is a great trick to use with infants, who may not be able to adjust their position by themselves.

 You might also consider using a humidifier in your child’s bedroom, especially if you live in a dry climate or the winter months have sapped most of the ambient humidity out of the air.
 A humidifier can replace lost moisture, relieving irritation in your child’s throat.

 Just be sure to refill the humidifier every night.
 It may take a couple of nights for the humidifier to noticeably change the humidity in the air, but this might turn out to be a great solution for both your child and yourself if you suffer from the same nighttime coughing issues.

 Similarly, give your child a glass of water before bed if you notice that they cough during the night more frequently than they do during the day.
 Kids aren’t the best at staying hydrated without some prodding from their parents.

 But when they are properly hydrated, their esophageal tissue is less likely to be dry and irritated.